hash0307/hash0307/README.md

 - 📄 To know about my experiences, check out my LinkedIn [www.linkedin.com/in/harshmodak](www.linkedin.com/in/harshmodak)

-- ⚡ Fun fact **I am sports enthusiast - Cricket, Football (Manchester Utd).
-I watch a lot of movies(like a lot of them).
-Trying to develop habit of reading books.**
+- ⚡ Fun fact **When I'm not tuning applications for peak performance, I am hanging out with my family, friends.
+I am a sports enthusiast.
+I thrive on the adrenaline rush of the game, whether its scoring a goal on the field, knocking the bails of the stumps, enjoying couple of games online or watching my favourite team play.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">